gechternachtv/ibhub/README.md

 - about page with github link

 - more error handling cases
-    - front end no server connection
+    - front end no server connection (done)
-    - multiple failures on serverside